Disputation of the Sacrament by Raphael[i]

 “Outside the Eucharistic celebration, the Church is careful to venerate the Blessed Sacrament, which must be reserved as the spiritual center of the religious and parish community.”[iii] – St. Paul VI

-Blessed Sacrament chapels, however small, will be the center of the life of each Angelicum Academy.
+Blessed Sacrament chapels, however small, will be the center of the life of each school or co-op associated with the Angelicum Academy.
 Students, parents, faculty and staff will endeavor to embellish the chapel with beautiful works of art, images and materials including, first of all, a beautiful monstrance.

 The rationale for the founding of the AAASC is an effort to provide students, many of whom have lost access to their former schools, the most excellent education possible.
 This explains our dedication to the restoration of the study of the original texts of the classics – the Great Books – as the intellectual centerpiece for all four years of high school, as advocated by Dr. Mortimer Adler, renowned Catholic philosopher Jacques Maritain and many other educational reformers, which in turn explains why our high school students are able to earn so many college credits (up to 75), more than any other program in the US, thereby earning an accredited A.A. degree by 12th grade, and a B.A. just one year later.
 It also explains our incorporation of the classical Paideia in all grades.
 Finally, it explains why AAASC schools will have, as one of their hallmarks, perpetual adoration of the Blessed Sacrament.